tejaswigowda/strata-editor/README.md

 3D editing splits into a deterministic shell (the language) and optional fuzzy layers (AI).
 The shell is host code: selector matching, command execution, undo, versioning, normalization, guards. **The language is sufficient for manual editing and is the primary interface.** The full reference is in [LANGUAGE.md](guides/LANGUAGE.md).

 **Optional AI layer (fuzzy tasks).** When using AI, it handles **5 bounded tasks**: op-type selection, selector resolution, argument extraction, labeling, and multi-op decomposition.
-These tasks are **optional**—you can edit entirely by hand.
+These tasks are **optional**.
+You can edit entirely by hand.
 When AI is used, it stays within bounds: it emits a selector plus an op.
 The host enforces correctness.
 See [the AI guide](guides/AI_GUIDE.md).

 **Manual editing:** Select and edit by hand.
 Chain commands.
 Version with git.
 Undo any change.